scula/learning-paths/readme.md

 ## How it works?

 - If SHA for course, sprint, lesson or block version gets changed, new ID is generated

+## Source of truth

+Name and learning goals for each lesson (when working on a lesson or sprint) are taken from main knowledge tree.